icipe-official/vectoratlas-software-code/docs/architecture/ADRs/0009_review_process.md

 We will be adding a new 'Dataset' table to the database, to hold the dataset-ids (linked to the parent entities) and the status of the dataset.
 The status can be one of three things:
  - Submitted - This is for data that has been uploaded to the db, but not yet reviewed.
 It is not public data and should not be viewable on the map.
  - In review - This is for uploaded data which is being actively reviewed.
 It is not public data and should not be viewable on the map.
- - Approved - This is for data which has been reviewed and approved.
+ - Approved - This is for data which has been reviewed and approved by at least two reviewers.
 It is public data, and is now read-only.

 ### Workflow
 Wireframes for the workflow are shown [here](./images/Review process.pdf).
 The pages in the following workflow correspond to the pages of the wireframes pdf.